QAnon: Liz Harris

+Kash Patel

+Kash Patel, the director of the Federal Bureau of Investigation, has actively promoted QAnon.
+On Truth Social, Patel promoted an account with the handle @Q, which distributed messages related to the conspiratorial movement.
+According to Media Matters, Patel has shared an image featuring a flaming Q on it and has gone on multiple QAnon shows in order to urge members to join Truth Social.
+Patel said in 2022 that Truth Social was trying to adopt QAnon "into our overall messaging scheme to capture audiences", and that the figurehead of the QAnon movement "should get credit for all the things he has accomplished".
+Patel has appeared on multiple far-right podcasts promoting conspiracy theories such as on Stew Peters, and appeared over 50 times in at least a dozen podcasts that have promoted the QAnon movement.
+Patel has signed ten copies of his children's book about "King Donald" with the QAnon motto "WWG1WGA".
+He has also promoted the #WWG1WGA hashtag on Truth Social.

-Online platforms
+Online

 QDrops app

 QDrops, an app that promoted the conspiracy theory, was published on the Apple App Store and Google Play.
 It became the most popular paid app in Apple's online store's "entertainment" section in April 2018, and the tenth-most popular paid app overall.
-It was published by Tiger Team Inc., a North Carolina couple, Richard and Adalita Brown.
+It was published by Tiger Team Inc, a North Carolina couple, Richard and Adalita Brown.
 On July 15, 2018, Apple pulled the app after an inquiry from NBC News.

 In mid-May 2020, Google removed three other apps – QMAP, Q Alerts! and Q Alerts LITE – from the Android app store for violating its terms of service.

 Anti-QAnon subreddits

 Some social media forums, such as the subreddits r/QAnonCasualties and r/ReQovery, aim to assist either former followers and supporters of QAnon conspiracies or those whose family members engaged in the conspiracy.